• Skip to primary navigation

 A plate of mince pies next to a mug of cream covered hot chocolate.

-Although mince pies are traditionally made with shortcrust pastry, we have swapped it for puff pastry because it's easier to use and once cooked it puffs up and is deliciously crispy and flakey.
-These are perfect for when you are short on time, but still want a homemade festive bake.
-It still has the traditional mincemeat filling, which we have jazzed up with some added dried cranberries and lemon.
+Although the pastry for mince pies is traditionally shortcrust pastry, we have swapped it for puff pastry because it's easier to use and once cooked it puffs up and is deliciously crispy and flakey.
+These mince pies with puff pastry are perfect for when you are short on time, but want an easy mince pie recipe.

 Jump to: